refresh-bio/MKMC/README.md

  - `--learn-q` Needs: `--reuse-db` - collect data for quantile normalization (not necessary for `-n q`, but useful for further `--reuse-db`)
  - `--on UINT:POSITIVE [512]` - suggested number of internal bins, modify carefully
  - `--keep-kmc-temporary-databases` - keep temporary per-sample KMC databases and possibly filtering temporary file
- - `--generate_snr_for_unnormalized_data` - generate Signal to Noise ratio also for unnormalized counts K-mers order in output files is not specified and may vary between runnings.
+ - `--generate-snr-for-unnormalized-data` - generate Signal to Noise ratio also for unnormalized counts K-mers order in output files is not specified and may vary between runnings.
 > [!warning]
 **K-mers order in output files is not specified and may vary between runnings.**